Mission Barrio Adentro: Licensure

-The Venezuelan Medical Federation, the largest association of medical doctors in Venezuela, opposed vigorously the use of Cuban doctors in Mission Barrio Adentro and was in a legal dispute with the Chávez administration over the legitimacy of the Cuban doctors' licensure and practice.
+The Venezuelan Medical Federation, the largest association of medical doctors in Venezuela, opposed the use of Cuban doctors in Mission Barrio Adentro and was in a legal dispute with the Chávez administration over the legitimacy of the Cuban doctors' licensure and practice.
 In 2003, they obtained a court order preventing Cuban doctors from practicing in Venezuela, on the basis that they were not properly licensed according to the Venezuelan system.
 A compromise was reached enabling them to continue working in Barrio Adentro.

 Irregularities in funding

 In 2014, the Comptroller General of the Republic "found serious irregularities in the ... repair, modernization, and extension of eight national referral hospitals".
-In 2006, the Venezuelan government funded companies without reason and without certain regulations.
+In 2006, the Venezuelan government funded companies without reason or certain regulations.
 The Comptroller said that the project was "marked by weakness and improvisations" and that "[t]his authorization does not imply commitment to the Foundation or the MPPS (Ministry of Health)".